jgeumlek/MoltenGamepad/README.md

 * Flexible generic device driver for translating most input devices, with very easy configuration.
 * All configuration files are designed to be human-readable and editable.
 * Easy loading and saving of event mapping profiles.
-* Profiles are changeable at run time, of course.
+* Profiles can be changed at run time, of course.
 * Supports a command FIFO for controlling a running instance of MoltenGamepad via scripting.

 MoltenGamepad targets a set-it-and-forget-it daemon-like usage pattern,  where devices can connect or disconnect freely.
 Its main purpose is letting a user "standardize" their software to expect just one type of controller, and then automagically transform connected input devices to match that standardized abstraction.